-Since 1858, the LCU Fund for Women’s Education (LCU Fund) has been helping women secure safe, affordable housing in New York City.
-Since 2001, this has taken the shape of a grantmaking program that supports female students of limited financial means by providing funding toward their housing costs.
+Since 1858, the LCU Fund for Women’s Education (LCU Fund) has been helping women scholars secure safe, affordable housing in New York City.
+Since 2001, this has taken the shape of a grantmaking program that supports scholars of limited financial means by helping them pay their rent.
 The LCU Fund supports students majoring in the arts, education, social work, public administration, religious leadership, criminal justice, and health care, all of which have the potential to lead to socially responsible careers.
-In close to two decades, the LCU fund has awarded over $13M in housing grants to 2,300 students at 35 undergraduate and graduate educational institutions.
-Alleviating the worry about the cost of housing enables students to focus on degree completion, and addresses the imbalance between New York City’s breadth of high-quality educational opportunities and its shortage of low-cost housing.
+In close to two decades, the LCU fund has awarded over $16M in housing grants to 3,000 students at 35 undergraduate and graduate educational institutions.
+Alleviating the worry about the cost of housing enables scholars to focus on degree completion.
 On average, an LCU Fund grant covers 47% of a student’s housing costs for the year.

 Why Women Scholars?